 Try these Fun, Catchy, Rhyming and NOT So Scary Halloween Picture Books this October.
-Fright Free Halloween Classroom Activities and read alouds young kids will love!
+These are the Best Fright Free Halloween Classroom Activities and read alouds young kids will love!

-Fun and Fright Free Halloween picture books are great for sharing.
-Here’s our list of NOT so Scary reads for in the classroom or the library.
+Fun and Fright Free Halloween picture books are the BEST Halloween picture books for sharing.
+Here’s our list of Funny Halloween picture books and NOT so Scary reads for in the library or your children’s books classroom collection.
 Your kids will love the rhyme, repetition and rat-a-tat-tatting of these not-so-scary kids Halloween picture books!
 There’s an added Halloween FREEBIE at the end of the post for you!

 If your anything like us, when it comes to picture books I have to have my own copy, We just LOVE Picture books.
 Here is a list with our affiliate links if you want to buy your own!
-We will receive a small commission, at no cost to you, if you use our links to make your purchases.
+We will receive a small commission if you decide to purchase from our list of halloween books for kids, at no cost to you, if you use our links to make your purchases.

 Fright Free Halloween Picture Books